tobarod/netee/Windows/Windows_UniVPN.md

 Then your Unified Identity Authentication user name is: james.smith@dorabot.xyz

-When using the Unified Identity Authentication service for the first time, please visit the Unified Authentication account management page in the company intranet and change the initial account password to activate the account.
+When using the Unified Identity Authentication service for the first time, please read the "Unified Identity Authentication System" instruction document on the "Dorabot Public Services" page of the Enterprise Wechat （WeCom） workbench, and visit the Unified Identity Authentication Account Management page in the company intranet and change the initial account password to activate the account.

 Unified Identity Authentication account management page: http://password.dorabot.xyz/RDWeb/Pages/zh-CN/password.aspx (must be accessed from the company intranet, or after connecting to the intranet VPN)